WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/br
 - the instruction (BR l) is valid with the instruction type t_1* :: t* -> t_2* if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - C.LABELS[l] is t*.
   - the instruction type t_1* -> t_2* is valid.

 Instr_ok/br_if
 - the instruction (BR_IF l) is valid with the instruction type t* :: [I32] -> t* if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - C.LABELS[l] is t*.

 Instr_ok/br_table
 - the instruction (BR_TABLE l* l') is valid with the instruction type t_1* :: t* :: [I32] -> t_2* if:
-  - For all l in l*, the result type C.LABELS[l] is defined in the context.
+  - For all l in l*, the result type C.LABELS[l] exists.
   - For all l in l*, the value type sequence t* matches C.LABELS[l].
-  - the result type C.LABELS[l'] is defined in the context.
+  - the result type C.LABELS[l'] exists.
   - t* matches C.LABELS[l'].
   - the instruction type t_1* -> t_2* is valid.

 Instr_ok/br_on_null
 - the instruction (BR_ON_NULL l) is valid with the instruction type t* :: [(REF NULL ht)] -> t* :: [(REF ht)] if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - C.LABELS[l] is t*.
   - the heap type ht is valid.

 Instr_ok/br_on_non_null
 - the instruction (BR_ON_NON_NULL l) is valid with the instruction type t* :: [(REF NULL ht)] -> t* if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - C.LABELS[l] is t* :: [(REF ht)].

 Instr_ok/br_on_cast
 - the instruction (BR_ON_CAST l rt_1 rt_2) is valid with the instruction type t* :: [rt_1] -> t* :: [$diffrt(rt_1, rt_2)] if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - C.LABELS[l] is t* :: [rt].
   - the reference type rt_1 is valid.
   - the reference type rt_2 is valid.